FlavScents AInsights Entry for (E)-2-hexen-1-yl acetate (CAS: 2497-18-9)

 2. Sensory Profile

 (E)-2-hexen-1-yl acetate is known for its fresh, green, and fruity odor, reminiscent of unripe bananas and green apples.
 It is often described as having a moderate intensity with good diffusion properties, making it a versatile component in both flavor and fragrance formulations.
-The compound serves as an impact note, providing a crisp and refreshing quality to compositions.
-While specific taste and odor thresholds are not widely documented, its sensory impact is well recognized in the industry.
+The compound serves as an impact note, providing a crisp and natural freshness to compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature